microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 Well-known [ImageMoniker](#T-Microsoft-VisualStudio-Extensibility-ImageMoniker 'Microsoft.VisualStudio.Extensibility.ImageMoniker') values for images supplied with the Visual Studio image catalog.

-<a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-Bottom'></a>
+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-Bottom'></a>
 ### Bottom `property`

 ##### Summary

-The margin below the text view.
+The container margin below the text view.

-<a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-BottomControl'></a>
+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-BottomControl'></a>
 ### BottomControl `property`

 ##### Summary

-A horizontal margin container in the [Bottom](#P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-Bottom 'Microsoft.VisualStudio.Extensibility.Editor.MarginPlacement.KnownValues.Bottom') margin that contains the [HorizontalScrollBarContainer](#P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-HorizontalScrollBarContainer 'Microsoft.VisualStudio.Extensibility.Editor.MarginPlacement.KnownValues.HorizontalScrollBarContainer').
+A horizontal margin container in the [Bottom](#P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-Bottom 'Microsoft.VisualStudio.Extensibility.Editor.ContainerMarginPlacement.KnownValues.Bottom') margin that contains the [HorizontalScrollBarContainer](#P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-HorizontalScrollBarContainer 'Microsoft.VisualStudio.Extensibility.Editor.ContainerMarginPlacement.KnownValues.HorizontalScrollBarContainer').

 ##### Remarks

 Margins that wish to appear to the left or right of the horizontal scrollbar and all its siblings should be added to this container margin.

-<a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-BottomRightCorner'></a>
+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-BottomRightCorner'></a>
 ### BottomRightCorner `property`

 ##### Summary

-The margin to the right of the "Bottom" margin and below the "Right" margin.
+The container margin to the right of the "Bottom" margin and below the "Right" margin.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-HorizontalScrollBarContainer'></a>
+### HorizontalScrollBarContainer `property`

+##### Summary

+The container margin that contains the [HorizontalScrollBar](#P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-HorizontalScrollBar 'Microsoft.VisualStudio.Extensibility.Editor.MarginPlacement.KnownValues.HorizontalScrollBar') by default.

+##### Remarks

+Other margins can be placed to the left or right of the [HorizontalScrollBar](#P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-HorizontalScrollBar 'Microsoft.VisualStudio.Extensibility.Editor.MarginPlacement.KnownValues.HorizontalScrollBar') depending on their order attribute.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-Left'></a>
+### Left `property`

+##### Summary

+The container margin to the left of the text view.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-LeftSelection'></a>
+### LeftSelection `property`

+##### Summary

+The container margin to the left of the text view that implements mouse handlers for line selection.
+This behavior is inherited by margins contained in the left selection margin.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-Right'></a>
+### Right `property`

+##### Summary

+The container margin to the right of the text view.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-RightControl'></a>
+### RightControl `property`

+##### Summary

+A vertical margin container in the [Right](#P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-Right 'Microsoft.VisualStudio.Extensibility.Editor.ContainerMarginPlacement.KnownValues.Right') margin that contains the [VerticalScrollBarContainer](#P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-VerticalScrollBarContainer 'Microsoft.VisualStudio.Extensibility.Editor.ContainerMarginPlacement.KnownValues.VerticalScrollBarContainer').

+##### Remarks

+Margins that wish to appear on top or bottom of the vertical scrollbar and all its siblings should be added to this container margin.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-Top'></a>
+### Top `property`

+##### Summary

+The container margin above the text view.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-VerticalScrollBar'></a>
+### VerticalScrollBar `property`

+##### Summary

+The standard vertical scrollbar.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-VerticalScrollBarContainer'></a>
+### VerticalScrollBarContainer `property`

+##### Summary

+The container margin that contains the [VerticalScrollBar](#P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-VerticalScrollBar 'Microsoft.VisualStudio.Extensibility.Editor.ContainerMarginPlacement.KnownValues.VerticalScrollBar') by default.

+##### Remarks

+Other margins can be placed above or below the [VerticalScrollBar](#P-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-KnownValues-VerticalScrollBar 'Microsoft.VisualStudio.Extensibility.Editor.ContainerMarginPlacement.KnownValues.VerticalScrollBar') depending on their order attribute.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-DocumentType-KnownValues-Code'></a>
+### Code `property`

+##### Summary

+Gets base document type of any document containing code.
+Derives from [Text](#P-Microsoft-VisualStudio-Extensibility-Editor-DocumentType-KnownValues-Text 'Microsoft.VisualStudio.Extensibility.Editor.DocumentType.KnownValues.Text').

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-DocumentType-KnownValues-PlainText'></a>
+### PlainText `property`

+##### Summary

+Gets base document type of plain text files.

+<a name='P-Microsoft-VisualStudio-Extensibility-Editor-DocumentType-KnownValues-Text'></a>
+### Text `property`

+##### Summary

+Gets base document type of any text based document.

 <a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-ChrMargin'></a>
 ### ChrMargin `property`